AlixWang/FE-Daily/daily-dictation-101-200.md

 # 2024-07-31
 He was about 600 pounds at that point, 640 or so pounds.
 He got down to about 480 at one point and um he died at 1000 pounds.

+# 2024-08-01
+Pre-blessed food, we pre for so you don't have to.

+# 2024-08-02
+A 68-year-old grandmother `taunted` by four children on the school bus all of it caught on `tape`.